 (4) A provision of the Long Service Leave Act 1958 corresponds to a provision of the LSL General Order if the provisions deal with substantially the same matter.

 (5) In this section —

 commencement means the coming into operation of the Labour Relations Legislation Amendment Act 2006 Part 7 Division 2.

-”.